cschlote/lmdb-d/readme.md

-This is a D language binding for the lmdb (lowlevel mmapped database) library.
+This is a D language binding for the lmdb (lightning memmapped DB) library.

 Prerequisites:
 - You must have liblmdb.so 0.9.21 or newer installed on your system